UlyssesWu/FreeMote/README.md

 ## Build
 This project requires **VS 2017** and .NET 4.6-4.7.2 to build.

-**FreeMote.Plugins** requires a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get Project AZUSA libs as reference.
+**FreeMote.Plugins** requires a [MyGet feed](https://www.myget.org/feed/monarchsolutions/package/nuget/FreeMote.Tlg) to get external libs made by us.
 If you don't need FreeMote.Plugins, you can unload FreeMote.Plugins project and remove it from other projects' reference.

 To install our own nuget packages, add this feed to VS: